- Respiratory rate is the number of breaths taken per minute.

 - symptoms of thyroid disorder, such as dry skin, hair changes, and fatigue

-If you suspect the change in breathing is due to an overdose or poisoning, get to the closest emergency room immediately.
+If you or your child is struggling to breathe, or you suspect the change in breathing is due to an overdose, poisoning, or medical emergency, get emergency medical help right away.

-If you’re concerned that your breathing isn’t normal, visit your doctor.
+If you’re concerned that your breathing is not typical, visit your doctor.
 They can diagnose any other underlying conditions and causes.